XpycTee/Hotspot/README.md

       password: supersecret # Default password for employees used in mikrotik /ip hotspot user add password=supersecret ...
       delay: 30d # Days.
 You can use suffixes such as: w, d, m, s.
 Without a suffix, the default is hours.
 ```
+> This YAML configuration file provides settings for the Mikrotik API, company details, and user configurations.
 #### Employees.yaml
 File where you can list your employees.
 ```yaml